loh-tar/filu/readme.txt

 that's all.
 And *don't* touch your database except the changelog says something else.

-The following infos apply to Ubuntu and Arch Linux.
+The following infos apply to Debian based Linux and Arch Linux.
 If you use a different OS you may need to do something deviating.
 The described way will install the Filu programs and the PostgreSQL server on the same local machine.
 For details about the PostgreSQL configuration see 3- Customizing.

 *Please* report in any case if you come in trouble while the installation or later by using Filu.
 Without feedback I can't fix it!